 The Earth is nuked!
 The only ones to survive were those who were in space.
 Fast forward 97 years, a few teenagers are sent back to earth to find out if it’s survivable.
 When they arrive on earth, unbeknownst of the dangers that await, things spiral out of control.

 I get it.
 It’s on CW.
 You’re forgiven for writing it off as just another 22-23 episode teen drama.
 Don’t make that mistake, though.
 For starters, it’s only 16 episodes each season, which gives writers a lot of breathing space.
-Less episodes means less boring speeches and more action!
+Fewer episodes mean less boring speeches and more action!
 And the action is where all the fun lies.
 It’s really fascinating to uncover all the secrets of Earth one by one with them.

-The first season takes its sweet time to establish itself.
+The first season of The 100 takes its sweet time to establish itself.
 That’s not to say it isn’t good in the beginning.
 I’m saying that it’s a blast after the first season.
 What’s great is, there is no guarantee of a character sticking around.
 Your favorite character has just as much chance of dying a horrible death as the next character.
 Earth is supposed to be a radioactive anomaly where it takes everything you have to survive.
 And I’m glad to report that it will exceed your expectations.

 When a teenager a bitten by a werewolf, his life turns upside down.
 Not only does he have to deal with his normal teenage life, now he has to keep up with is new life, facing the fatal dangers ahead.
-Will he be able to keep this secret from his girlfriend, family and friends?
+Will he be able to keep this secret from his girlfriend, family, and friends?

 With a great cast, gritting storyline and some amazing acting, it manages to set itself apart from other shows directed towards teenagers.
 Again, it’s not a feel-good drama.
 Teen Wolf can be haunting, depressing, and often, suffocating.
 If you love serious, gritty drama, you’re going to like what Teen Wolf brings to the table.
 More people need to watch it!
-Anyways, with the 6th season just about to air, you’ve a lot of catch up to.
+Anyways, with the 6th season just about to air, you have a lot of catch up to.
 Get on it!